servimp/React-Autocomplete/questions.md

 11. How to render an HTML string coming from the server.

-    It could be implemented using Vanilla JS and adding the string or data as a prop in an already defined component.
+    It could be implemented using a react prop "dangerouslySetInnerHTML".
+The HTML that will be passed should be verified so that it does not contain any malicious code.